kangyang73/kangyang73/README.md

 ### About Me

-I am a fifth-year PhD candidate in the Department of Computer Science and Engineering at the University of California, Merced.
-My research focuses on AI for Wireless Networking and Sensing.
+I hold a PhD in Electrical Engineering and Computer Science from the University of California, Merced.
+My research specializes in AI for Wireless Networking and Sensing.
 For additional information, please refer to [my website](https://www.kangyangg.com).

 <!--